Cloud storage firm Box taps ex-Symantec CEO for mobile security

-SAN FRANCISCO (Reuters) - Fast-growing cloud storage firm Box, which could go public as soon as 2014, has asked former Symantec CEO Enrique Salem to help it adapt its security infrastructure to a sharp rise in smartphone and tablet use in the workplace.
+SAN FRANCISCO, Feb 25 (Reuters) - Fast-growing cloud storage firm Box, which could go public as soon as 2014, has asked former Symantec CEO Enrique Salem to help it adapt its security infrastructure to a sharp rise in smartphone and tablet use in the workplace.

 Box Chief Executive Officer Aaron Levie said in a Tuesday blogpost that Salem, who left the security software giant in 2012, will come onboard as a special advisor, working with security firms and partners to better protect its corporate clients in the mobile era.